-Dr. Melquiades Olivares is a Las Vegas, NM physician who specializes in general practice and family medicine.
-On average, patients gave Dr. Olivares a rating of 3.5 stars out of 5.
-He graduated from the University of Southern California (USC), Keck School of Medicine.
+Dr. Melquiades Olivares is a physician who specializes in general practice and family medicine.
+Patients gave him an average rating of 3.5 stars out of 5.
+Dr. Olivares studied medicine at the University of Southern California (USC), Keck School of Medicine.

-Dr. Joshua Leiderman works as a family medicine physician.
-He graduated from McGill University Faculty of Medicine.
-Dr. Leiderman (or staff) speaks the following foreign languages: Spanish, German, and French.
+Dr. Joshua Leiderman's specialty is family medicine.
+Dr. Leiderman graduated from McGill University Faculty of Medicine.
+In addition to English, Dr. Leiderman (or staff) speaks Spanish, German, and French.

 Conditions / Treatments

 Medicare Patient Age